GDPR privacy statement – General

 - your spouse/partner's details

-- your dietary requirements for you or your spouse/partner
+- dietary requirements for you or your spouse/partner

 Information we hold about you will be supplied by you directly, or may be passed to us by another Royal College where there is an intercollegiate agreement to provide examination or membership services.

-The College will not share your information with 3rd parties unless it is necessary to provide our services to you.
+The College will not share your information with third parties unless it is necessary in order to provide our services to you.

 The College has a data retention schedule and personal data will not be kept longer than is necessary for its purpose.
 Different categories of Personal data will be retained for different periods of time.
 Personal data will be destroyed or erased from the College's systems when it is no longer required.

 The College has a duty to retain information including personal data relating to data users and data subjects, for a period of time following their departure/cessation of engagement with the College, mainly for statutory or legal reasons, but also for other purposes such as being able to provide references, or for financial reasons, for example relating to pensions and taxation.

 The College may keep personal data stored for longer periods insofar as the data will be processed solely for archiving purposes in the public interest, or scientific, historical, or statistical purposes but such data is subject to the implementation of appropriate safeguards.